MicrosoftDocs/minecraft-creator/creator/Documents/CommandsDamageIntroduction.md

 ### Slow falling

 The player receives fall damage by using the `/damage` command when the Slow Falling status effect is applied.
 The Slow Falling status effect does not prevent fall damage explicitly, so it would not prevent the Damage Command from applying damage.

-### Creeper lightning

-A creeper will become charged if it is damaged by an entity of the `lightning` family.
-Lightning damage from a non lightning entity will not cause a creeper to become charged.

 ## What's Next?